 Hearing problems are relatively common in children but fortunately the majority of problems are not too serious and can be corrected.
 Most children with hearing problems will not complain that they can’t hear, rather it will be noticed by family, friends and teachers.
-In some instances it can be difficult to decide whether or not the hearing of a young child is normal.

 Poor hearing can lead to a number of problems.
-Good hearing is critical for speech and language development thus children who demonstrate delayed speech or poor clarity in their speech may actually have a hearing problem.
-Equally, if you can’t hear it becomes very hard to follow instructions, which can lead to behaviour and concentration problems.
+Good hearing is critical for speech and language development, thus children who demonstrate delayed speech or poor clarity in their speech may actually have a hearing problem.
+Equally, if you can’t hear, it becomes very hard to follow instructions, which can lead to behaviour and concentration problems.

 By far the most common cause of hearing problems in children is what is described as “glue ear”.
-Basically this involves the development of a fluid collection behind the eardrum within the middle ear.
-As a result, the eardrum can’t move properly, the hearing bones also fail to move and the outcome is a reduction in hearing.
+Basically, this involves the development of a fluid collection behind the eardrum within the middle ear.
+As a result, the eardrum can’t move properly, the hearing bones also fail to move properly, and the outcome is a reduction in hearing.
 This is especially common in smaller children.

 Other causes of hearing loss can include problems with the development and function of the inner ear, hearing nerve and hearing bones.
 Many of these will be detected early by newborn hearing tests but some may only develop later in life.

 In some instances, it can be difficult to decide whether or not the hearing of a young child is normal.
 Some of the symptoms of hearing loss in children include:

 - Failure to respond to sounds and voice.